Judith Ivey

 Judith Lee Ivey (born September 4, 1951) is an American actress and theatre director.
 She twice won the Tony Award for Best Featured Actress in a Play: for Steaming (1981) and Hurlyburly (1984).
+She also received Best Actress In A Play nomination for Park Your Car in Harvard Yard (1992) and another Best Featured Actress in a Play nomination for The Heiress.

-She has appeared in several films and television series.
-For her role in What the Deaf Man Heard (1997), she was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.
+Ivey made her big screen debut playing the female lead role in the 1984 romantic comedy film, The Lonely Guy.
+She later appeared in the comedy films The Woman in Red (1984), Compromising Positions (1985), Brighton Beach Memoirs (1986), Sister, Sister (1987), and the drama films The Devil's Advocate (1997) and Women Talking (2022), for which she received critical acclaim.
+On television, Ivey played the leading role in the NBC sitcom Down Home (1990-91), and played Bonnie Jean "BJ" Poteet during the final season of CBS sitcom Designing Women (1992-93).
+For her role in the television film What the Deaf Man Heard (1997), she was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.

-Early life
+Early life and education

-Ivey was born on September 4, 1951 in El Paso, Texas, the daughter of Nathan Aldean Ivey, a college instructor and dean, and Dorothy Lee (née Lewis), a teacher.
+Judith Lee Ivey was born on September 4, 1951, in El Paso, Texas, the daughter of Nathan Aldean Ivey, a college instructor and dean, and Dorothy Lee (née Lewis; 1922—2023), a teacher.

 From 1965 to 1968, she attended Union High School through tenth grade in Dowagiac, Michigan.
-She graduated from Marion High School in Marion, Illinois in 1970, and she attended John A. Logan College, Southern Illinois University (Carbondale), and Illinois State University (Normal, Illinois).
+She graduated from Marion High School in Marion, Illinois, in 1970, and then attended John A. Logan College, Southern Illinois University (Carbondale), and Illinois State University in Normal, Illinois.